DCMZ88/internship/Week 6/README.md

 Next, even though I changed the prompt of the question a few times, the questions being generated were still too specific despite prompting the VLM.\
 Hence I used a different VLM to generate the questions.

+## Second Attempt ( Llava-onevision-Qwen2-0 + Qwen2-VL-2B-Instruct )

-In this case we used [Llava-one-vision Model](https://huggingface.co/llava-hf/llava-onevision-qwen2-0.5b-ov-hf).
+In this case for generation of questions, we used [Llava-one-vision Model](https://huggingface.co/llava-hf/llava-onevision-qwen2-0.5b-ov-hf).

 We implemented the model as such
 ```